tosdr/tosback-versions/f.lux/Privacy Policy.md

 When you visit the f.lux website or use our software, we work hard to protect your privacy.

-Like most websites, our Website uses cookies and Google Analytics, and we also use communication services provided to us by companies including Facebook, Disqus, and Twitter.
+Like most websites, our Website uses cookies and Google Analytics, and we also use forum software provided by third parties (NodeBB).

 Our Software uses online mapping services (including Google Maps) to find your location, usually just once when you set things up. f.lux needs this information to calculate the times of your sunrise and sunset.
 Since operating systems and hardware are changing quickly, f.lux also has an automatic update feature that does daily checks and sends some information about your computer configuration to us.
 We collect information about which versions and features of the f.lux software are used.
 When you tell us to, we integrate with your home lighting (and to make this work, sometimes we talk to web services owned and operated by other companies).
+If we interact with you over social media, we are not in control of what third-party companies do.

 We intend that everything we do that could impact your privacy is visible to you.
-For example, on our Website, you can see a Facebook Like button, and in the Software, you can see a Google Map displayed in a window, and updates to the software can be skipped.
+For example, in the Software, you can see a Google Map displayed in a window, and updates to the software can be skipped.

 You can read our full legal policy, below.

 ### f.lux Privacy Policy

-We at F.lux Software LLC (“Company”) know you care about the information we may collect from you and that you may provide to us and how that information is used and shared.
+We at f.lux Software LLC (“Company”) know you care about the information we may collect from you and that you may provide to us and how that information is used and shared.
 Please read the following to learn more about our Privacy Policy.
 For the purposes of this Privacy Policy, “Software” means the f.lux software you are about to (or have already) downloaded and/or installed, and “Website” refers to the [justgetflux.com](https://justgetflux.com/) website and related online services operated by the Company.
 By using the Software in any manner, you acknowledge that you accept the practices and policies outlined in this Privacy Policy, and you hereby consent that we will collect, use, and share your information in the following ways.

 Remember that your use of Company’s Software is at all times subject to the [End User License Agreement](https://justgetflux.com/eula/), which incorporates this Privacy Policy.
 Any terms we use in this Policy without defining them have the definitions given to them in the [End User License Agreement](https://justgetflux.com/eula/).